Tulivesi

-Firewater (Tulivesi) is Hardi Volmer's history-based thriller released in 1994.
+Tulivesi "Firewater," is Hardi Volmer's history-based thriller released in 1994.

-Tulivesi is based on the historical situation in Estonia at the end of 1920s and sets a precedent of the struggle between the Estonian government and the spirit-smugglers.
-This film is dedicated to those who carry on the difficult and hopeless struggle against the narcotic business.
+The movie is based on the historical situation in Estonia at the end of 1920s and portrays a pivotal example of the struggle between the Estonian government and alcohol smugglers.
+This film is dedicated to those who carry out the difficult and hopeless struggle against the narcotic business.